-- All identifying information about authors, institutions/organizations, or programs have been removed.
+- All identifying information about authors, institutions/organizations, or programs have been removed except for the first page of the submission.
 References to author names are substituted with "Author" in text and in the reference list.
 References to institutions, organizations, and programs are replaced with generic pseudonyms.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - DUE TO THE COVID-19 PANDEMIC AND ITS IMPACT ON INTERNATIONAL HIGHER EDUCATION, Frontiers manuscript review times are currently operating on a slight delay.
 Authors submitting articles are asked to be patient and to limit their email inquiries so that the Editorial Staff can focus on getting articles through the review process as quickly as possible.
 Logging back into the journal website is the fastest and most informative way to check on manuscript status.
 Editors will only reply to inquiries from the person identified as the corresponding author for any submission.

 Guest editors: Kris Acheson, Katherine Yngve, Aletha Stahl, Lan Jin